waln0/i-like-trains-noah-nathan/README.md

 - `will_hit_train_or_wagon()` : Checks if the direction leads to a collision
 - `get_closest_passenger()` : Finds the closest passenger
 - `get_direction_to_target()` : Determines the best direction to reach a target

+The agent can also call the method `self.network.send_drop_passenger_request()` to send a request to the server to drop a passenger.
+The train will then get a 0.25sec *1.5 speed boost and enter a 10sec boost cooldown.
+Calling this method will drop one passenger from the train (costing 1 point from the train's score).

 ### 2. Graphical Rendering (renderer.py)